 I think people don’t really understand what I mean when I talk about living a vegan lifestyle.
 They think that veganism is only about eating plants and that’s it.
 Totally not it.

 Living a vegan lifestyle can seem complicated at first.
 I repeat – at first; but when you really look at it and give it a chance, you realize that it’s not a drastic change; you just simply stop paying for cruelty.
 When you spend years being a douchebag and treating animals like secondary citizens, you will encounter a lot of hidden beliefs that you have in your head and going vegan might become a torture.
-You may start eating plant based but deep down, or close to the surface – to each their own, you will not understand vegans and why they do (or better said – don’t do) things that, to you, do not seem harmful.
+You might start eating plant-based, but deep down or close to the surface – to each their own, you will not understand vegans and why they do (or better said – don’t do) things that, to you, do not seem harmful.

 Just because you CAN, doesn’t mean you SHOULD.

 Living a vegan lifestyle means not eating something that has honey in it.
-Again – you probably think that’s stupid and that bees LOVE to give us their food that they worked fucking hard for.
+Again – you probably think that’s stupid and that bees LOVE to give us the food that they worked hard for.
 Wrong.
-We don’t take anything away from an animal; we respect their hard work and choose a plant based syrup or something.
+We don’t take anything away from an animal; we respect their hard work and choose a plant-based syrup or something.
 Can I tell you something?
 Did you know that if all humans died today the Earth would flourish?
-The Earth would be fucking brighter than a diamond without us.
+The Earth would be brighter than a diamond without us.
 If the bees died today we would eventually ALL die.
-Here is a post I wrote about why honey is bad and we do not like it.
+Here is a post that I wrote about why honey is bad and we do not like it.

 And to think that WE are the ones that run the world, huh?
-On the surface; on the inside, we are just a virus that our planet wants to get rid of.
+On the surface, yes, but on the inside, we are just a virus that our planet wants to get rid of.

 Basically, living a vegan lifestyle means that we do whatever we can to NOT use anything from animals; their body, their body fluids, their pain, their lives.

-I know it may not be always possible; I have mentioned a couple of times that I don’t always buy vegan + CF (cruelty free) shampoo or soap.
-I live in a fucking small town, where only 1 out of a 1000 products is vegan.
-I do my best when I go to the city; all my makeup is vegan + CF and I make my own toothpaste (super easy – coconut oil + baking soda).
+I know it may not be always possible; I have mentioned a couple of times that I don’t always buy vegan + CF (cruelty-free) shampoo or soap.
+I live in a small town where only 1 out of 1000 products are vegan.
+I do my best when I go to the city though; all my makeup is vegan + CF and I make my own toothpaste (super easy – coconut oil + baking soda).

 Drugs are tested on animals but I would never say to someone that they shouldn’t take drugs when they need to (not cocaine, stupid – I mean pills and stuff).
 People in 3rd world countries depend on animal flesh and fluids to survive, I would never say that they should go vegan.
 I want US (you and me, not the country) to go vegan, I want US, who can, to do something so that in the future others can live a vegan lifestyle as well.

-I buy vegan clothing; I buy vegan makeup; I buy plant based foods; I don’t go to circuses that use animals; I don’t watch movies where animals have obviously been abused; I don’t ride any animals; I don’t buy animals; I don’t go to facilities where animals are imprisoned; I don’t harm animals if there is no need to do so.
-(That means that if a fly is biting me, I will surely try to kill it, or if an army of ants comes to my apartment and I can’t get rid of them, I will have to remove them and kill them.
+I buy vegan clothing; I buy vegan makeup; I buy plant based foods; I don’t go to circuses that use animals; I don’t watch movies where animals have obviously been abused; I don’t ride any animals; I don’t buy animals; I don’t go to facilities where animals are imprisoned; I don’t harm animals if there is no need to do so (that means that if a fly is biting me, I will surely try to kill him, or if an army of ants comes to my apartment and I can’t get rid of them, I will have to remove them and kill them.
 Do I enjoy it?
-I really don’t.)
+I really don’t).